marry705/CRUD-API/README.md

 5. `npm run start:dev`

-If everything goes well, then a message `🚀 Server ready` should appear in the console
+If everything goes well, then a message `🚀 Server ready on MAIN_PORT` should appear in the console

 6. `npm run start:prod`

-If everything goes well, then a `dist` folder should appear and message `🚀 Server ready` should appear in the console.
+If everything goes well, then a `dist` folder should appear and message `🚀 Server ready on MAIN_PORT` should appear in the console.

+7. `npm run start:multi`

+If everything goes well, then a message `🚀 Server ready on MAIN_PORT` and `Worker NUMBER_OF_WORKER is now connected to http://localhost:{WORKER_PORT}` should appear in the console.